sdawso/auto_cigale/README.txt

 ###
-Batch run CIGALE simulations and generate corner plot
+Batch run CIGALE simulations and generate corner plot - requires installation of CIGALE v2022.1
 ###

+Dependencies: astropy, numpy, matplotlib

 Hi!
 This function runs as many CIGALE simulations as you want and plots (currently three) simulations against each other in a corner plot file.